 Christmas stress: why reality doesn’t live up to the festive hype

-Have you ever looked at those images of happy families in Christmas adverts and movies, and wondered why your family’s reality doesn’t quite live up to the media ideal?
+Bet you’ve looked at those images of happy families in Christmas adverts and movies, and wondered why your family’s reality doesn’t quite live up to the media ideal.

 The dream of the festive ideal puts parents under Christmas stress: we feel pressured to provide the perfect festive season with piles of presents under the tree, even if our budget or family situation doesn’t allow for it.